flutter/packages/packages/rfw/README.md

       data: _data,
       widget: const FullyQualifiedWidgetName(LibraryName(<String>['main']), 'root'),
       onEvent: (String name, DynamicMap arguments) {
+        // The example above does not have any way to trigger events, but if it
-        debugPrint('user triggered event "$name" with data: $arguments');
+        // did, they would result in this callback being invoked. debugPrint('user triggered event "$name" with data: $arguments');
       },
     );